rraeyyi/News-popularity-automation/Entertainment.md

 methods, linear regression and tree models, in order to investigate our response, `Shares`.
-In supervised learning, we often wish to make inference on models or we may want to predict the response, which is what we will be doing in these next and final sections.
+In supervised learning, we often wish to make inference on models or we may want to predict the response, which is what we will be doing in these next two sections.

 ## Set up cross validation